From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Helps build a strong personal brand

-If you’re a real estate agent, blogging allows you to highlight your personality and approach to the role, helping clients feel more connected to you.
+If you’re a real estate agent or broker, blogging allows you to highlight your personality and approach to the role, helping clients feel more connected to you.
 This connection can set you apart from other real estate agents, making your brand more memorable.

 Generates leads

 Each blog post is a potential lead-capture tool.
-SEO leads have a 14.6% close rate, while outbound leads—such as direct mail or print advertising—only have a 1.7% close rate.
-Additionally, companies with blogs produce an average of 67% more leads monthly than those who don’t blog.
+SEO leads have a 14.6% close rate, while outbound leads, such as direct mail or print advertising, only have a 1.7% close rate.
+Companies with blogs produce an average of 67% more leads monthly than those that don’t blog.

 Keeps clients engaged